DATA PROCESSING AGREEMENT

 Processed Data: any Client Data that has been processed.

-Services: the services to be supplied by TeacherCloud under the Contract, namely access to the Evidence for Learning software and service for Clients based on a subscription service provided by TeacherCloud.
+Services: the services to be supplied by TeacherCloud under the Contract, namely access to the Evidence for Learning software and service and associated optional add-on modules and products for Clients based on a subscription service provided by TeacherCloud.

 TeacherCloud: means TheTeacherCloud Ltd, a company registered in England and Wales under company number 06686436 whose registered office is at Orchard House, 34 Sagars Road, Handforth, Wilmslow, Cheshire, SK9 3EE.